analyticascent/data-syllabus/README.md

 ## 1. Reading List

-In a matter of months, I should be prepared the weekly content in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.
-I will be reading many of these titles through [Mapt.io](https://mapt.io/)
+In a matter of months, I should be prepared for the weekly content that someone would encounter in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.
+I will be reading **most** of these titles through [Mapt.io](https://mapt.io/)

 &nbsp;